danialhbma/ScaleUp/README.md

 <br><br>
 ### Load Cell Calibration
 To use the code in the "main" file, you will be required to determine your calibration factor.
 This calibration factor serves to scale your HX711 readings to accurate weight.
 Use standard weights for optimum results.
-More information on determining the calibration factor can be found in https://randomnerdtutorials.com/esp32-load-cell-hx711/
+More information on determining the calibration factor can be found at https://randomnerdtutorials.com/esp32-load-cell-hx711/
 <br><br>
 ### Assembling the Circuit
 Assemble the circuit following the schematics below.
 To connect between components, make use of jumper wires and header pins.
 ![Weighing_Circuit](Images/Schematics_WeighingScale.png)
 ![Inventory_Circuit](Images/Schematics_Inventory.png)

 After testing the circuit with the code, you can solder the components on a veroboard.
-Veroboard prototyping prevents loose connections and allows the circuit to be placed within the 3D printed housing.
+Veroboard prototyping prevents loose connections and allows the circuit to be placed within the 3D-printed housing.

 ![Vero_Circuit](Images/Vero.jpg)
 <br><br>
 ## Weighing Scale System
-The Weighing Scale System is the portion of the project that contains the logic to get the weight of the measured ingredient, ensure it matches the desired weight from the recipe, and lights up the LED according to the measured weight.
+The Weighing Scale System is the portion of the project that contains the logic to get the weight of the measured ingredient, ensure it matches the desired weight from the recipe, and light up the LED according to the measured weight.
 All recipe information is linked to a Google Sheet and retrieved using a Google Sheet API key.

 If the measured weight is below the desired weight, the LED will turn orange:
 ![Below Desired Weight](https://github.com/danialhbma/MINDS-Baking/assets/91550661/e3b8c4ff-53cf-4c99-9881-4b92a355a239)